Classification of Substances

 Explanation

-When an insoluble solid is put in liquid:
+When an insoluble solid is put in a liquid:

-An insoluble solid acquire the colour of the suspension/precipitate .e.g.
+An insoluble solid acquires the colour of the suspension/precipitate, e.g.

 1. A white suspension /precipitate have some fine white particles suspended/floating in the liquid.
 Not “white solution”